 Acoustic Phonetics

-Acoustic phonetics deal with the description of human sounds as a combination of waves.
+Acoustic phonetics deals with the description of human sounds as a combination of waves.
 These waves are used to transfer the sound from a speaker to a listener.
 The waves can be modeled as periodic functions.
 Periodic functions repeat after a certain distance or time.

-The time T between two oscillations is called wavelength or period.
+The time T between two oscillations is called the wavelength or period.
 From the period, the frequency f of a wave can be computed as the number of oscillations within one second:

 f=1T

-A sound with a frequency of 150 Hz means that the sound repeats itself 150 times within one second.
+A sound with a frequency of 150 Hz (Hertz) means that the sound repeats itself 150 times within one second.
 The frequency of a sound wave reflects the pitch of a sound.
 The higher the frequency of a sound, the higher the pitch and vice versa.

 Another important characteristic of a sound is its amplitude A. The amplitude indicates the intensity of a sound, i.e., how loud it is.
-If the amplitude is high, the produced sound will be loud while quiet sounds are characterized by a low amplitude.
+If the amplitude is high, the produced sound will be loud, while quiet sounds are characterized by a low amplitude.

-Digitalization of Speech
+Digitalization of speech

-In order to be able to process a sound by a computer, the speech signal has to be transformed into a signal, which can be represented in a form the computer can understand.
+In order to be able to process a sound by a computer, the speech signal has to be transformed into a signal that can be represented in a form the computer can understand.
 This is done by quantization and sampling.

-Quantization transfers a signal from an analog to a digital signal while sampling converts a continuous signal into a discrete signal.
+Quantization transfers a signal from an analog to a digital signal, while sampling converts a continuous signal into a discrete signal.

-In the figure below the process of transforming an analog signal to a digital signal is illustrated.
+In the figure below, the process of transforming an analog signal to a digital signal is illustrated.

 Analog-to-Digital Conversion of a Signal